BetweenWalls/PD2-Singleplayer/README.md

 ### [Download](https://github.com/BetweenWalls/PD2-Singleplayer/archive/main.zip)

 ## Setup Guide
-The singleplayer [PlugY mod](http://plugy.free.fr/) adds stash pages for all the items, fixes ubers, and  as well as several other optional features.
+The singleplayer [PlugY mod](http://plugy.free.fr/) adds stash pages for all the items, fixes ubers, and allows unlimited skill/stat resets as well as several other optional features.
 A copy of PlugY v14.03 is included in the files.

 1. Pre-Setup - Ensure you have *Diablo II LoD* and *PD2* installed
 2. Add PlugY and this item/character pack - copy the *Diablo II* folder included here into *Program Files (x86)* (or wherever your game folder is)